 Workplaces that work: for your employees and bottom line

-Rents are high, but rents aren’t everything
+Rents may be high, but rents aren’t everything.

 What if we told you that a cheaper office rent on paper could actually be costing you more due to the impact that space could have on employee engagement and wellbeing?

 At last check, rents across Metro Phoenix were on average $25.30 per square foot.
 That means that it would cost roughly $253,000 a year, or just over $21,000 a month, in rent for an average 10,000-square-foot office.
 At 150 square feet per employee, it would cost you roughly $3,800 per employee per year in rent.